Franklin Pierce: Hillsborough and state politics

-Like all white males in New Hampshire between the ages of 18 and 45, Pierce was a member of the state militia, and was appointed aide de camp to Governor Samuel Dinsmoor in 1831.
+Like all white males in New Hampshire between the ages of 18 and 45, Pierce was a member of the state militia.
+Pierce was additionally appointed aide de camp to Governor Samuel Dinsmoor in 1831.
 He remained in the militia until 1847, and attained the rank of colonel before becoming a brigadier general in the Army during the Mexican–American War.
 Interested in revitalizing and reforming the state militias, which had become increasingly dormant during the years of peace following the War of 1812, Pierce worked with Alden Partridge, president of Norwich University, a military college in Vermont, and Truman B. Ransom and Alonzo Jackman, Norwich faculty members and militia officers, to increase recruiting efforts and improve training and readiness.
 Pierce served as a Norwich University trustee from 1841 to 1859, and received the honorary degree of LL.D. from Norwich in 1853.

 In late 1832, the Democratic Party convention nominated Pierce for one of New Hampshire's five seats in the U.S. House of Representatives.
 This was tantamount to election for the young Democrat, as the National Republicans had faded as a political force, while the Whigs had not yet begun to attract a large following.
 Democratic strength in New Hampshire was also bolstered by Jackson's landslide reelection that year.
 New Hampshire had been a marginal state politically, but from 1832 through the mid-1850s became the most reliably Democratic state in the Northern United States, boosting Pierce's political career.
 Pierce's term began in March 1833, but he would not be sworn in until Congress met in December, and his attention was elsewhere.
 He had recently become engaged and bought his first house in Hillsborough.
 Franklin and Benjamin Pierce were among the prominent citizens who welcomed President Jackson to the state on his visit in mid-1833.